by Stuart Littlewood

 As Rachel Sylvester remarks, “So craven is the Whitehall establishment that the government has refused to publish a report on the foreign funding of terrorism, for fear of annoying its Saudi friends.”

-Posted by Stuart Littlewood on July 13, 2017, With 755 Reads Filed under Europe, Middle East, World.
+Posted by Stuart Littlewood on July 13, 2017, With 862 Reads Filed under Europe, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.